-Perhaps use chalk to draw out your number line and encourage your child to locate different numerals – “Stand on number 8,” “Hop to number 4” and so on.
+Perhaps use chalk to draw out your number line and encourage children to locate different numerals – “Stand on number 8,” “Hop to number 4” and so on.

 9. Nature’s Numerals

-If your child likes to be creative and artistic then this could work for her.
+If your children like to be creative and artistic then this could work for them.
 Use nature to create the shapes of numbers.

-Even better if you can take photos of your creations for your child to look back on.
-This allows your child to begin thinking about how numerals are formed, but in a fun and creative way.
+Even better if you can take photos of your creations for your kids to look back on.
+This allows them to begin thinking about how numerals are formed in a fun and creative way.

 Hopscotch is a real playground classic and it brings together a whole host of skills including gross motor skills.

-Draw out a hopscotch grid and teach your child how to play, throwing a stone or stick to find out where he needs to hop to, and then hopping and jumping to the end.
+Draw out a hopscotch grid and teach your children how to play, throwing a stone or stick to find out where they need to hop to, and then hopping and jumping to the end.

-As well as reinforcing the recognition of numerals this also introduces the idea of higher and lower and allows your child to have fun while working with numbers.
+As well as reinforcing the recognition of numerals this also introduces the idea of higher and lower and allows kids to have fun while working with numbers.

 11. Potion Recipes

-Create a couple of ‘recipe cards’ using measurements expressed as numerals, for example – 2 cups of water, 3 pinecones and have your child follow the recipe card, combining everything together in a big cauldron-like tub.
+Create a couple of ‘recipe cards’ using measurements expressed as numerals, for example – 2 cups of water and 3 pinecones, and have your children follow the recipe card, combining everything together in a big cauldron-like tub.

-This taps into children’s imaginations and introduces the concept of measurement as well as number.
-Once your child is finished following the recipes you have provided perhaps he will be ready to create his own recipes, which you can scribe for him.
+This taps into children’s imaginations and introduces the concept of measurement as well as numbers.
+Once they are finished following the recipes you have provided perhaps they will be ready to create their own recipes, which you can scribe for them.

 12. Number Splat

-All you need is a nice big roll of paper with numbers on and a fly swat dipped in paint.
-You call out the numbers and your child must swat them, thereby covering them in paint!
+All you need is a nice big roll of paper with numbers on it and a fly swat dipped in paint.
+You call out the numbers and children must swat them, thereby covering them in paint.
 This is a really fun preschool number activity.

 You can play just as easily without the paint, simply swatting at the numerals, but it’s far less fun than making a mess.

-This activity is extremely physical helping to really embed the learning, and as your child tries to speed up, her ability to recognise numerals will improve too so that she’ll soon be able to recognise them at a glance.
+This activity is extremely physical helping to really embed the learning, and as children try to speed up, their ability to recognise numerals will improve too so that they’ll soon be able to recognise them at a glance.

-Here you will be building number recognition and as your child aims to increase their speed, she will get quicker and quicker at recognising numbers and linking them to the number names being called out!
+Here you will be building number recognition and as your kids aim to increase their speed, they will get quicker and quicker at recognising numbers and linking them to the number names being called out.

-I hope you’ll enjoy trying out these number recognition games with your preschooler!
+I hope you’ve enjoyed these number identification games for preschoolers.
 Here are some more fun math activities for preschoolers to build early mathematical skills.